cboosalis/beefheart/README.md

 # beefheart
-Something that I read on the subject of Captain Beefheart....
+<c>Something that I read on the subject of Captain Beefheart....</c>
 ---
 So, I have an answer to a question that nobody asked: "Dammit, what is your favorite Captain Beefheart song?"
 "Why that would have to be Odd Jobs."